Audiences

 Do my senior grades matter?

 Yes, your senior grades matter greatly!
-All of your grades, including those from your senior year, will be included in the cumulative GPA calculation that will be used to determine College (Latin) Honors.
+All of your grades, including those from your senior year, will be included in the cumulative GPA calculation that will be used to determine Latin Honors.

 How do I find out whether or not I received College Honors?

-Your cumulative GPA includes Columbia approved courses; grades that you received at another institution are not included in your cumulative GPA.
+Your cumulative GPA includes Columbia courses.
+Grades that you received at another institution are not included in your cumulative GPA.

-I studied abroad while a Columbia College student, are those grades taken into account?
+I studied abroad while enrolled at Columbia College.
+Are those grades taken into account?

 I applied for the degree after the December 1st deadline.
 Was I considered for honors?

-College Honors are determined in May of each year.
+College Honors are determined in late May of each year.
 The list of eligible students includes those students who graduated in the previous October and February, and those students who graduate in May.
 Honors are announced in late May.
-For spring graduates, the honor is noted on the diploma and transcript; October and February graduates may ask the Registrar to add an honors notation to an already issued diploma.
+For Spring graduates, the honor will be noted on the diploma and transcript; October and February graduates may ask the Registrar to add an honors notation to an already issued diploma.

 Do I have to do a thesis to get honors?